 The Constitution Unit

-The two-day conference was jointly organised with the Department of Political Science and International Relations at Oxford University and UK in a Changing Europe.
-This episode was recorded on 17 June 2021.
+This episode is a recording of the Lord Chancellor Robert Buckland QC MP kicking off our two-day conference jointly organised with the Department of Political Science and International Relations at Oxford University and UK in a Changing Europe with a speech outlining the government's plans for constitutional reform.
+The speech was delivered on 17 June 2021.